rubberduck203/avr-test/README.md

 - Extract hex file from elf to upload
 - update Main.c to toggle all lights on and off to verify dfu-programmer works

-### Setup dfu-programmer

-I'm running on a \*nix machine, so I can't use FLIP to upload to the bootloader on my xplained.

----

 ## Upload to target device